Skip to main content

 How does Early County compare to neighboring counties?

-Early County's estimated bill of $1,416/year is $180 less than neighboring Seminole County ($1,596).
+The median Early County tax bill of $1,081/year (Census ACS 2024) is $405 less than neighboring Seminole County ($1,486).
 But a lower county average does not mean your individual home is correctly assessed.

 How do I appeal my property tax in Early County?

-File a PT-311A with the Early County Board of Assessors at 15157 River St., Blakely, GA 39823 within 45 days from the date of the assessment notice.
-This deadline is strictly enforced - one day late and you lose your right to appeal for the entire year.
+File a PT-311A with the Early County Board of Assessors at 15157 River St., Blakely, GA 39823, within 45 days of your notice date.
+Miss that window by a day and Blakely-area owners forfeit the whole year.

 Early County Assessor Contact